CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.2.2.Ti=Deleted data

-1.2.2.sec=The term “personal data” shall not include data otherwise described by paragraph (1) that {a_covered_entity} deletes.
+1.2.2.sec=The term “{personal_data}” shall not include data otherwise described by paragraph (1) that {a_covered_entity} deletes.

 1.2.3.Ti=Employee information

 Note=This implies that employee's employer is a "covered entity" - correct?

-1.2.3.sec=The term “personal data” shall not include an employee’s name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is collected or used by the employee’s employer or {another_covered_entity}, in connection with such employment status.
+1.2.3.sec=The term “{personal_data}” shall not include an employee’s name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is collected or used by the employee’s employer or {another_covered_entity}, in connection with such employment status.

 1.2.4.Ti=Cybersecurity data

-1.2.4.0.sec=The term “personal data” shall not include cyber threat indicators collected, processed, created, used, retained, or disclosed in order to investigate, mitigate, or otherwise respond to a cybersecurity threat or incident, when processed for those purposes.
+1.2.4.0.sec=The term “{personal_data}” shall not include cyber threat indicators collected, processed, created, used, retained, or disclosed in order to investigate, mitigate, or otherwise respond to a cybersecurity threat or incident, when processed for those purposes.

 1.2.4.1.0.sec=The term “cyber threat indicator” means information—